uclaacm/hack-sprint-w20/session-1-basics-of-kotlin/README.md

 As we can see, `helloInChinese()` takes in no parameters and does not return anything.
 Thus the Function Type is `() -> Unit`.

 #### Returning Functions from Functions
-Functions can _also_ return other functions!
+Functions can _also_ be returned other functions!
 Mind blowing?
 Let's look at an example:
 ```kotlin
 fun multiplier(score: Int) {
     return 2 * score